xbgmsharp/yapdnsui/README.md

 You need to enable the [PowerDNS API](https://github.com/PowerDNS/pdnsapi) on your PowerDNS instances.

-For an Authoritative, configure as follows:
+For an Authoritative instance, configure as follows:
 ```
 webserver=yes
 webserver-address=127.0.0.1